User Misconceptions of LLM-Based Conversational Programming Assistants: Related Work

 \section{Related Work}

-There is a well-documented tendency towards over-trust in automated systems ("automation bias") beyond and within programming contexts \cite{Araujo2017AutomationStrategies,Goddard2012AutomationMitigators,Zi2025ICode}.
-Indeed, work long before the era of LLMs on spreadsheet programming and automated programming assessments, \citet{KoTheEngineering} suggests that less experienced programmers tend to be uncritical of automated feedback.
-Similarly, user studies with program synthesizers (both neural and rule-based) indicate a propensity for overconfidence in the ability of tools, which has been called the "user-synthesizer gap" \cite{Jayagopal2022ExploringProgrammers,Ferdowsifard2020Small-stepExample}.

-\citet{Ferdowsifard2020Small-stepExample} concluded that "if a programmer broadly understands (through trial and error) what kinds of tasks the synthesizer can do, they will know when to invoke the synthesizer and when to try something else.
-However, if the programmer has a poor mental model of the synthesizer’s ability (e.g., one that overestimates the synthesizer’s ability), then the programmer might waste time and energy trying to get the synthesizer to do something that it simply cannot."
-Correspondingly, several studies of AI-aided decision making find that users with more accurate mental models of AI tools tend to achieve more successful outcomes \cite{Gero2020MentalSetting,Kulesza2012TellAgent,Bansal2019BeyondPerformance}.
+There is a well-documented tendency towards over-trust in automated systems ("automation bias") both within and beyond programming contexts \cite{Araujo2017AutomationStrategies, Goddard2012AutomationMitigators, Zi2025ICode}.
+Even before the LLM era, work on spreadsheet programming and automated assessments found that less experienced programmers tend to be uncritical of automated feedback \cite{KoTheEngineering}.
+Similarly, user studies with program synthesizers indicate a propensity for overconfidence, termed the "user-synthesizer gap" \cite{Jayagopal2022ExploringProgrammers, Ferdowsifard2020Small-stepExample}.
+Indeed, programmers who understand what tasks a synthesizer can accomplish know when to invoke it rather than try alternative approaches \cite{Ferdowsifard2020Small-stepExample}.
+However, those with poor mental models—particularly those overestimating capabilities—may waste time trying to accomplish impossible tasks.
+Correspondingly, studies of AI-aided decision making find that users with more accurate mental models achieve more successful outcomes \cite{Gero2020MentalSetting, Kulesza2012TellAgent, Bansal2019BeyondPerformance}.

-Previous studies from the user-interaction literature have raised the possibility that neural-network-based tools pose an exceptionally high barrier challenges for users to develop working mental models.
-One possible reason owes to factors like the opaque rules governing their responses, high sensitivity to small changes in prompt wording, and dependency on training data that may be obscure to the user \cite{Zamfirescu-Pereira2023WhyPrompts,Tankelevitch2024TheAI,Gero2020MentalSetting}.
-These demands are compounded by the fact that LLMs can misrepresent their own processes—as one recent analysis noted, "we found that o3 frequently fabricates actions it took to fulfill user requests, and elaborately justifies the fabrications when confronted by the user" \cite{Chowdhury2025InvestigatingAI}.
+Previous user-interaction literature suggests that neural-network-based tools pose exceptionally high barriers for developing working mental models.
+Factors include opaque response rules, high sensitivity to prompt wording changes, and dependency on training data that may be obscure to users \cite{Zamfirescu-Pereira2023WhyPrompts, Tankelevitch2024TheAI, Gero2020MentalSetting}.
+These challenges are compounded by LLMs' tendency to misrepresent their own processes—as one recent analysis noted, "we found that o3 frequently fabricates actions it took to fulfill user requests, and elaborately justifies the fabrications when confronted by the user" \cite{Chowdhury2025InvestigatingAI}.